pou426/cslp-16-17/README.md

 If multiple inputs are found, the new ones are always ignored apart from the 'noArea' keyword.
 In which case, the new information always overwrite the previously stored data.

 Throw errors if:
+- incorrect data type has been parsed from input file
+-

 Issue warnings if: